pucciorenzo/softengTesting/code/API.md

 - Returns a 400 error if the request body does not contain all the necessary attributes
 - Returns a 400 error if at least one of the parameters in the request body is an empty string
 - Returns a 400 error if the type of category passed as a route parameter does not represent a category in the database
-- Returns a 400 error if the type of category passed in the request body as the new type represents an already existing category in the database
+- Returns a 400 error if the type of category passed in the request body as the new type represents an already existing category in the database and that category is not the same as the requested one
 - Returns a 401 error if called by an authenticated user who is not an admin (authType = Admin)

 #### `deleteCategory`